Diagnosis & Surgery For Salivary Gland Disease

 To you may these conditions usually present as pain, swelling or a bad taste within the mouth.

 On rare occasions lumps within the parotid gland or another gland may be due to a cancer.
 Symptoms such as rapid growth or onset of weakness of the facial muscles that make you smile and frown with should prompt you to seek a specialist opinion.

 It is very important that you are assessed by a specialist such as an Oral & Maxillofacial Surgeon, who is familiar with salivary gland diseases and can arrange appropriate investigation and treatment.

+I offer minimally inasive techniques such as Sialendoscopy as well as conventional surgery.
 If surgery is required your specialist will explain fully the risks and benefits.
 Again surgery should be carried out by an experienced surgeon who operates in this area frequently.